What Is Spoliation of Evidence?

 Take Your Next Steps Forward

-If you are concerned or have questions about the spoliation of evidence in your business litigation case, The Law Office of Stephen Barker can help.
-Our attorney can help you understand your best course of action if you believe something happened to evidence in your case or you are being accused of destroying or attempting to destroy evidence.
+If you are concerned or have questions about the spoliation of evidence in any context, The Law Office of Stephen Barker can help.
+We can help you understand your best course of action if you believe something happened to evidence in your case or you are being accused of destroying or attempting to destroy evidence.
 Contact our office today to request a free consultation and discuss your legal options.